whitneyburton/portfolios/students/1602/ashwin-rao/ashwin_rao.markdown

 ### Areas of Emphasis

-I have almost no coding background.
-As a result, my primary area of emphasis will be on understanding how to make good decisions in designing programs as well as becoming comfortable with all the tools that ruby makes available.
+My primary area of emphasis at the beginning of this module was on understanding how to make good decisions in designing programs as well as becoming comfortable with all the tools that ruby makes available.

+Now, at the end, I think I achieved that objective.
+At least now I think I am able to start feeling when what I'm trying to do needs to be broken into smaller methods or new objects.

+The areas in which I need to continue to grow are in using TDD at smaller levels to make sure that I'm breaking down problems cleanly into their constituent parts, and also to be more judicious in determining what information needs to be exposed outside of a class.

 ### End of Module Assessment